Grants

 Learn more about the Federal Pell Grant

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a campus-based federal program.
 The FSEOG is designed to assist undergraduate students with the highest level of need.
-The award amount will vary depending on the EFC as determined by your FAFSA.
+The award amount will vary depending on the SAI as determined by your FAFSA.
 Each participating school receives a certain amount of FSEOG funds each year from the U.S. Department of Education’s office of Federal Student Aid.
 Once the full amount of the school’s FSEOG funds have been awarded to students, no more FSEOG awards can be made for that year.
 Apply for federal student aid early while FSEOG funds are still available.

 Eligibility: Part or full-time undergraduates with financial need